-To alleviate any mild pain you experience after extraction you can take ibuprofen or paracetamol.
-If pain becomes severe or you experience excessive bleeding you should speak to your dentist or oral surgeon straight away.
+To alleviate any mild pain you experience after the extraction you can take ibuprofen or paracetamol.
+If the pain becomes severe or you experience excessive bleeding you should speak to your dentist or oral surgeon straight away.

 Other ways to limit discomfort and aid recovery include:

 - Gently pressing a cold damp cloth on any facial swelling during the first 24 hours, followed by daily warm compresses

 - Taking a day or two off work to rest

 - Avoiding strenuous activity for several days (including exercise)

 - Using an extra pillow for support while sleeping

 - Avoiding smoking and drinking alcohol

 - Eating only soft foods or liquids for a few days

 - Avoiding chewing with the affected part of the mouth